Atlanta Falcons: Professional football comes to Atlanta (1962)

 The Atlanta Falcons franchise began when it was approved to begin play in 1966 by a unanimous vote of the NFL club owners on June 21, 1965.
-Rozelle granted ownership nine days later on June 30 to 40-year-old Rankin Smith Sr., an Executive Vice President of Life Insurance Company of Georgia.
+Rozelle granted ownership nine days later on June 30 to 40-year-old Rankin Smith Sr., an executive vice president of Life Insurance Company of Georgia.
 He paid $8.5 million, the highest price in NFL history at the time for a franchise.
 Rozelle and Smith made the deal in about five minutes and the Atlanta Falcons brought the largest and most popular sport to the city of Atlanta.

-The Atlanta expansion team became the 15th NFL franchise, and they were awarded the first overall pick in the 1966 NFL Draft as well as the final pick in each of the first five rounds.
+The Atlanta expansion team became the 15th NFL franchise, and they were awarded the first overall pick in the 1966 NFL draft as well as the final pick in each of the first five rounds.
 They selected consensus All-American linebacker Tommy Nobis from the University of Texas, making him the first-ever Falcon.
 The league also held the expansion draft six weeks later in which Atlanta selected unprotected players from the 14 existing franchises.
 Although the Falcons selected many good players in those drafts, they still were not able to win right away.

 The Atlanta team received its nickname on August 29, 1965.
 Miss Julia Elliott, a school teacher from Griffin, was singled out from many people who suggested "Falcons" as the nickname for the new franchise.
 She wrote: "the Falcon is proud and dignified, with great courage and fight.
 It never drops its prey.
 It is deadly and has a great sporting tradition."

 Smith family era (1966–2001)

 The Falcons' inaugural season was in 1966, and their first preseason game was on August 1, a loss to the Philadelphia Eagles.
 Under head coach Norb Hecker, Atlanta lost their first nine regular-season games in 1966; their first victory came on the road against the struggling New York Giants on November 20 in Yankee Stadium.
 Two weeks later, Atlanta won at Minnesota, and beat St. Louis in Atlanta the next week for their first home win.
-The team finished the 1960s with 12 wins in four seasons.
+The team finished with a 1–12–1 record the next year, with the only win coming in Week 7 in a 21–20 win over the Minnesota Vikings in 1967.
+After a 0–3 start to the 1968 season, Hecker was dismissed.
+Norm Van Brocklin finished out the season as head coach with a 2–9 record.
+Van Brocklin continued to coach the team the next season.
+The team improved to a 6–8 record in 1969.